RatulSaha/leonardo-challenge-web-3.5-ratul-saha/README.md

 - [ ] The error toast needs better styling.
 The padding is not being applied.

 - [ ] The redirect to auth could be better (currently have flash of unstyled content).

+- [ ] Kind of hardcoded that `/explore` starts with `/explore?type=characters` to make state management in URL easier.
+This can be done better with better handling of default state.